 where different groups live, how they compare locally and with the national picture, the important differences within a given group (age, sex, unemployment, employment, ethnic group, etc.) and the implications for policy.

-using data taken from the national census and other datasets and surveys, producing the annual State of the City, State of the Wards and the Communities of Interest reports
+- Statistics: using data taken from the national census and other datasets and surveys, producing the annual State of the City report

-using data taken from the Resident Telephone Survey and other primary research.
+- Surveys: using data taken from residents' surveys and other primary research.

 Publications are mainly available as downloads.
-Listed below are some further free sources of information:
+Listed below are some free sources of information:

 Key facts - provides key facts and figures on Manchester.

 The Compendia of Statistics contain a range of Public Health data including information on fertility, births, children's health, lifestyles and wellbeing, life expectancy, mortality and many other.